 A qualified I-134 sponsor must have an income that is greater or equal to 100 percent of the federal poverty guidelines.
 If the U.S. petitioner doesn’t have an income sufficient to overcome the I-134 income requirements, he or she may be able to use property and assets to make up the difference.
 However, it’s generally best to find an alternate sponsor.
 It’s a smoother process.
 Plus, the intending immigrant will need a strong sponsor when applying for a green card later in the process.

 Do you need help calculating your household size and income qualifications for the I-134 declaration?
 CitizenPath provides do-it-yourself services to prepare the declaration and confirm your eligibility.
 You can determine your qualifications before you even pay for the service.
 Try it now >>

 I-134 Sponsor’s Obligations

 The person who signs Form I-134 is responsible for re-paying the government if the K-1 visa holder ever applies for public assistance.
 In reality, the need for enforcement is extraordinarily unusual.
 The obligation is a limited in duration, is unlikely to occur, and is very hard to enforce.

-Form I-134, Affidavit of Support, is often referred to as an “unenforceable” document by many lawyers because:
+Form I-134, Declaration of Financial Support, is often referred to as an “unenforceable” document by many lawyers because: